cioos-atlantic/atlantic-hurricane-dashboard/sarracenia config_file/readme.md

 ## Procedure

-- Build a conda environment with environment.yaml file (Disclaimer: the environment.yaml file contains both conda and pip packages.
-If you want to run only pip packages, then search the conda site for the pip package equivalent.
+- Build a conda environment with environment.yaml file in the sarracenia config_file folder (Disclaimer: the environment.yaml file contains both conda and pip packages.
+If you want to run only conda packages, then search the conda site for the pip package equivalent.
 Also be careful while installing conda packages after installing pip packages, things tend to break when that happens.
 Anyways, Goodluck!